timdeschryver/zod-fixture/README.md

 ### Fixture

+> [!NOTE]
+>
-> INFO: `Fixture` is a `Transformer` that comes prepackaged with generators for each of the first party types that Zod provides.
+> `Fixture` is a `Transformer` that comes prepackaged with generators for each of the first party types that Zod provides.
 For most cases, this is all you wil need, and offers a fast and easy way to create fixtures.
 For building a custom `Transformer` refer to the [Advanced](#advanced-topics) documentation.

 #### Config